damienhaynes/TraktRater/README.md

  * You're now ready to Import!.

 ### Flixster ###
-The [Flixster](http://www.flixster.com) provider supports movie ratings from multiple sources such as Facebook and Rotten Tomotoes.
+The [Flixster](http://www.flixster.com) provider supports movie ratings from multiple sources such as Facebook and Rotten Tomatoes.

  * Logon to www.flixster.com if you haven't already.
  * Open Settings page with your export data [Export](http://letterboxd.com/settings/data/)
  * Copy your numeric User ID from the URL in the address bar
  * You're now ready to Import!.

 ### iCheckMovies ###
 The [iCheckMovies](http://www.movies.com) provider supports watchlists, toplists and lists of watched movies.

  * Logon to www.icheckmovies.com
  * Go to the list you want to import